 c.
 Non-Singaporeans are to stand still and observe silence.

 • A student must serve her ASE on the given date highlighted on the letter.
-Only those with medical reasons or valid reasons will be excused from the ASE on the given date.
-A new date would be given for her to complete her ASE.
+Students with medical reasons or valid reasons will be excused from the ASE on the given date.
+A new date would be given for them to complete their ASE.

-• Students who do not turn up for their ASE with valid reasons, will be dealt with the Year Head and AYH Discipline.
+• Students who do not turn up for their ASE without valid reason, will be dealt with / by the SH/Discipline and AYH Discipline.

-• If student is unwell to attend ASE, medical certificate has to be submitted to teacher-incharge of ASE (BSM) on the next school day.
+• If a student is unwell to attend ASE, medical certificate has to be submitted to the teacher-in-charge of ASE (BSM) on the next school day.

 a.
 Attendance is compulsory for all school days, functions and activities.
 Students who are absent must present medical certificates or letters of excuse from parents / guardians on the next school day.

 b.
-Students are not allowed to leave the school premises during official school hours without permission from the school.
-For medical / dental appointments or other valid reasons, a parent or guardian above the age of 21 must sign for the student’s early dismissal.
+Students are not allowed to leave the school premises during formal curriculum time without permission from the school.
+For medical / dental appointments or other valid reasons, a parent or guardian above the age of 21 must sign for the student's early dismissal.

 c.
-For medical / dental appointments during formal curriculum time, student must inform FT / CFT one week prior to the appointment date.
+For medical / dental appointments during formal curriculum time, student must inform her Form Teachers one week prior to the appointment date.

 2. ATTIRE AND GROOMING